Linux-Is-Best/Firefox-Netscape/original-inspiration/Program Files/Netscape/Navigator 9/chrome/ReadMe.md

-NOTE: This ReadMe.dm file along with the folders (directories) ending with "--jar" are not directly part of the Netscape Navigator install.
+NOTE: This ReadMe.md file along with the folders (directories) ending with "--jar" are not directly part of the Netscape Navigator install.
 Although, the directories (folders) ending with "--jar" are directly associated.

 Netscape relied heavily on JAVA (.jar) file containers (Java ARchive) to style and manage the user interface.